dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 ...
 </code></pre>

-Instead of getting order details (the records), you get the schema.
-Add the fields section to your arrangement like this:
+Instead of getting order details (the records), `check` mode returned the detected schema.
+You'll need to add the fields to your arrangement like this:

 ```xml
 <cfg name="NorthWind">